-When waiting, as soon as the occupant becomes aware of an attractor, they will calculate a probability of using the attractor.
-If they decide to use the attractor, instead of using it immediately, they will schedule a random time during their wait period at which to use the attractor.
-If they do not know how long they will be waiting, such as when using the Wait Until Simulation End action, they will use the Default Attractor Idle Time property as their wait period.
+- If the occupant is seeking, they will decide immediately. - If the occupant is idling (e.g. using a wait action), the Decision Time will be a random time during their wait period.
+If they do not know how long they will be waiting, such as when using the Wait Until Simulation End action, they will use the Default Trigger Idle Time property as their wait period.
 This property is defined in the Simulation Properties dialog under the Miscellaneous Parameters tab.
-As when seeking, if the occupant decides not to use the attractor, they will remember the decision until they become unaware of the attractor.